PIGGING PRODUCTS & SERVICES ASSOCIATION

 |5.15 pm||Seminar close|

 Pre-Seminar Reception: £ 27 (plus VAT, if applicable) per person (includes drinks from the bar, hot buffet, dessert and tea/coffee).

 Tutorials: The price for a person taking one tutorial is £ 150 (plus VAT, if applicable) and a person taking two tutorials is £ 250 (plus VAT, if applicable).
 Lunch is incuded in the price.

 Exhibition Stands: Members can request an exhibition space at the seminar.
 The exhibition stand rate is £ 120 (plus VAT, if applicable), which includes one free place at the Pre-Seminar Reception.
 Please contact for more information.

 Invite a Guest: Members are encouraged to invite non-members to the seminar as guests of the member.
 Members' guests can attend at the discounted member rate.
 Guest places are limited so please e-mail for more information.

 Payment: In Pounds Sterling (GBP) only, in cash, by PayPal (credit card), by cheque drawn on a UK bank, or by direct bank transfer.
 Bank details will be shown on your invoice.
-Payment must be made at least 14 days prior to the seminar (2nd November 2016).
+Payment must be made at least 14 days prior to the seminar (25th October 2017).
 After this date reserved places may be sold to other delegates wishing to attend.
-Bookings made after 2nd November 2016 must be made by credit card or direct bank transfer.
+Bookings made after 25th October 2017 must be made by credit card or direct bank transfer.

-To receive more details, please e-mail
+To find out more details, please e-mail